Right, it’s time to get out of zone 1! From the best clubs to the best restaurants, this is the ultimate list of things to do in Brixton, London

 Just opposite the underground station there is a semi-permanent memorial to him, a huge piece of Ziggy Stardust painting on the wall.
 It’s not been covered with plastic to protect it, and usually there are flowers lying on the ground so come and pay your respects.

-So there’s my guide to Brixton!
+So there’s my ultimate list of things to do in Brixton!
 Hopefully it’ll help you get out of zone 1 and explore one of my favourite parts of London!

-If you’re looking to discover a very different part of London to Brixton, then make sure you check out Wanderlust Chloe’s guide to Hampstead – from the top of Hampstead Heath you get some of the best views of London’s famous skyline!
+If you’re looking to discover a very different part of London then make sure you check out my guide to do in Elephant and Castle – this is one of the most up-and-coming areas of London so see it now before it changes!

 My trip to Brixton was part of a campaign with Visit London challenging you to #SeeMoreLondon (which we hope you do!)
 As always, all views and opinions are entirely my own and without bias.